 Basic Antitrust Considerations

-The following is a basic discussion of the kinds of antitrust violations that are of primary concern to trade associations like IARW, GCCF, IRTA, and CEBA.
+The following is a basic discussion of the kinds of antitrust violations that are of primary concern to trade associations like GCCA and GCCF.
 It is not possible to provide a complete explanation of every antitrust violation or to anticipate every situation in which a question might arise.
 For this reason, the associations’ staff members are directed to bring any questions they may have to their supervisors.
 In cases where particular expertise is required, the associations’ outside antitrust counsel will be consulted.

 A. Price Fixing

-Agreements on elements of price such as discounts, kickbacks, rebates, credit terms, common list or book prices from which discounts are granted, and other terms of sale directly affecting price are illegal.
+Agreements on elements of price such as discounts, kickbacks, rebates, credit terms, common list or book prices from which discounts are granted, and other terms of sale directly affecting price may also be illegal.
 Agreements on costs (including labor, salaries, equipment, overhead, etc.) and other matters that necessarily have an impact on price should be considered price fixing.
-Moreover, agreements between suppliers and customers concerning customers’ resale prices should be considered price fixing.
+Moreover, agreements between suppliers and purchasers concerning resale prices may also be considered price fixing.
 The mere discussion of these subjects at a trade association meeting may be interpreted as price fixing.
 Accordingly, the associations’ staff should be particularly alert to discussions of any element of pricing in the associations’ meetings and should terminate promptly any such discussion in accordance with the staff directives set forth below.

 B. Boycotts

 The prohibition against boycotts may preclude activities that seem beneficial and in accordance with longstanding business practice.
-Violations have been found, for example, where a trade association adopted a code of ethics to eliminate practices considered substandard or to attempt to rid an industry of price cutters or to attempt to prevent a new method of doing business that threatened the industry’s primary position as the provider of the goods or service in question.
+Violations have been found, for example, where a trade association adopted a code of ethics to: eliminate practices considered substandard; attempt to rid an industry of price cutters; or prevent a new method of doing business that threatened the industry’s primary position as the provider of the goods or service in question.

 C. Market Allocation

 Competitors may not agree among themselves to decide where they will do business or what products or services they will or will not sell.
 Competing firms may not agree to abide by production quotas, to deal only in particular products, to operate only in certain areas, or to deal only with certain customers or types of customers.
-Like price fixing and boycotts, market allocation is a per se violation of the Sherman Act and can result in severe criminal and civil penalties.
-There should be not discussion among competitors of where particular business firms currently or will in the future do business or of what products or services they will render.
+Like price fixing and boycotts, market allocation is a per se violation of the Sherman Act.
+There should be no discussion among competitors of where particular business firms currently or will in the future do business or of what products or services they will render.

 D. Standard Setting